 III.
 Statement of Work

-The statement of work you develop should clearly define the expectations of the anticipated work for each project.
-The statement of work is your chance to outline exactly what you want this work to accomplish, why the project is important, what methods should be used, how the work will be used, identify any common obstacles in the field, provide timeline and milestones, and detail the deliverables required.
+The statement of work should clearly define the expectations of the anticipated work for each project.
+The statement of work must outline exactly what this work is to accomplish, why the project is important, what methods should be used, how the work will be used, identify any common obstacles in the field, provide timeline and milestones, and detail the deliverables required.
 The table below provides the content to include in your statement of work.
 The table also includes guidance and examples to support those content pieces.

 As you develop the statement of work, fully consider the project, the work needed to successfully complete the project, and the final product that will result from this effort.
 A review by a colleague not as familiar with the topic will identify areas where the scope of work may be vague to a contractor responding to the RFP.
 The Trust can serve as a reviewer for draft scopes of work, if needed.
 Finally, the most successful statements of work will clearly convey to the potential applicant what you need the work to accomplish in order for them to compile the appropriate team members to complete a scope of work with in the budget allotted and develop the deliverables you need.